 Can I have a negative net worth?

 It is entirely possible (and not uncommon) to have a negative net worth.
-Typically a negative net worth is associated with younger people since they tend to not have a lot of assets.
+Negative net worth is associated with younger people since they tend to not have a lot of assets.
 You can also have a negative net worth if your house is underwater.
 Ideally however, you do not want to have a negative net worth.

 Why is a negative net worth bad?

-A negative net worth is bad because it essentially means that if you took everything you owned, sold it and paid all of your debt, you would still owe money.
+A negative net worth is bad because it essentially means that if you took everything you own, sold it and paid all of your debt, you would still owe money.
 You are basically living beyond your means.
-You need to get into the habit of saving money and building your assets and getting rid of your debt.

 What should my net worth be for my age?